eske4/ArchSwiftSetup/README.md

 - **Bluetooth Support**: ArchSwiftSetup includes configuration for Bluetooth, allowing you to easily enable and manage Bluetooth devices on your system.

-- **C++ Development Environment**: If desired, you can set up a C++ development environment with a single prompt.
-The script installs essential C++ development tools and libraries, making it convenient for software development.

 - **Preload Integration**: ArchSwiftSetup integrates with Preload, a program that helps improve system responsiveness by preloading often-used applications into memory.

 - **Customizable Package List**: You can easily customize the list of packages you want to install by editing the script to fit your specific requirements.